Bounds on the game isolation number and exact values for paths and cycles: Game isolation number of paths and cycles

 The result for cycles reads as follows.

 \begin{theorem} For every $n \ge 4$,

 \end{theorem}

-\proof For $C_4$ and $C_5$, the formulas can be checked directly.
-In the continuation, we may assume $n \ge 6$ and prove lower and upper bounds on the invariants by observing strategies for Staller and Dominator, respectively in the subsequent two claims.
+\begin{proof} For $C_4$ and $C_5$, the formulas can be checked directly.
+In the continuation, we may assume $n \ge 6$ and prove lower and upper bounds on the invariants by observing strategies for Staller and Dominator, respectively in the subsequent two claims. \begin{claim} For every $n \ge 6$,